dgc-cgn/CAS-Digital-Trust/public-information/complaints-and-appeals.md

 ### Quality System Incidents
 For the purposes of this document a “Quality System Incident” is defined as complaints, suggestions, observations and opportunities for improvement.
 Quality System Incident data is entered into the Corrective Action System for proper treatment (QP04).
 This procedure describes the methodology for collecting and processing incident reports; and communicates the impact to staff.

-CIOSC recognizes that incidents occur in daily operation that collectively have an impact on the Quality Management System.
+DGC recognizes that incidents occur in daily operation that collectively have an impact on the Quality Management System.
 In order to properly analyze and address system issues a consistent and thorough process for collection of information is critical.

 ### Complaints

-Complaints are incidents of grievance or dissatsifaction with CIOSC’s certification service.
+Complaints are incidents of grievance or dissatsifaction with DGC’s certification service.
 Complaints may be:

-* internal in nature: raised by a CIOSC staff or contractors with regards to internal service, operations or employee/contractor performance
+* internal in nature: raised by a DGC staff or contractors with regards to internal service, operations or employee/contractor performance
-* external in nature: raised by CIOSC members, clients, suppliers or any other external party
+* external in nature: raised by DGC members, clients, suppliers or any other external party
 * in writing
 * verbal
 * raised by client’s customers or stakeholders